 A Recovery Circle is a small group of people who agree to share honestly, respect the sharing and privacy of others, and to be held accountable.
 Recovery Circles create a sacred space where people can be their authentic selves in their brokenness, healing, losses, needs, hopes, regrets and triumphs.
 The Circles are held once a week and last approximately one hour.
 During this time, each person is given time to check in about his or her week including big and small struggles, big and small victories, plans for the coming week, requests for feedback, support and/or requests for help.
 For many of our Members, their life circumstances or addictions have estranged them from their family and friends.
 They need a place to learn to trust again, practice healthy interactions, and to be known and loved.

-School of Recovery
+School for Recovery

 Classes are organized around 5 primary goals: